kcostya/call-for-code-fires/README.md

 The other goal of the project was to develop a system of near-real-time (NRT) monitoring of forest and grass fires based on satellite observations.

-During development, we explored different input data combinations, Deep Learning models architectures, and different time-frames.
+During development, we explored different input data combinations, Deep Learning model architectures, and different time-frames.

 We developed models to estimate fire presence and spread in the grid cells, or areas.
 We trained the models on observed fire counts, and we consider our outputs as the fire density of the grid, and we assumed that this output value is proportional with the fire danger and fire probability in the grid cells.

-The grid cell dimension we used for the demo is approximately 50 km, and we didn’t try to forecast the horizontal tranlocation of fires bacause our demo scale is too large fore that.
-But the fire spread modeling based on the data can also be explored as the further work on the project.
+The grid cell dimension we used for the demo is approximately 50 km, and we didn’t try to forecast the horizontal translocation of fires because our demo scale is too large for that.
+But the horizontal fire spread modeling based on the data can also be explored as the further work on the project.

 Main approaches: